 My suggestion is that you set aside a few minutes each day, at least in the early going, to study different styles that eBay sellers are using to sell their products.
 You, and you alone, need to make the important decision as to what style works best for you.

 An Example of the Narrative Style of Describing Your Item

 Just in time for the festive holiday season, one of the items we're offering up for auction today is this gently used 2007 Starbucks mug.
 Appropriately representing the Emerald City, corporate home to Starbucks, is this emerald green, clear glass mug that can hold up to 16 fluid ounces.

 This handsome mug is approximately 4-1/4" tall by 5-1/8" wide with a mouth diameter of about 4".
 It is as strong and durable as it is appealing.

-Whether you're at the office or relaxed in front of your living room fireplace, you'll look grand with your Grande-sized coffee mug as the light dances through and highlights its jade-bejeweled aura.
+Whether you're at the office or relaxing in front of your living room fireplace, you'll look grand with your grande-sized coffee mug as the light dances through and highlights its jade-bejeweled aura.

 PayPal is our preferred method of payment.

 We will ship to either USA or international destinations via USPS Priority Mail.

 An Example of the Bullet Style of Describing Your Item

 - Starbucks 16-oz Emerald Green Clear Glass Mug